Gautham000/Coursera_Capstone/Final capstone/Data Description.md

 ## Data Description
-##### Vishakapatnam location data
+##### India Cities Data
-The data on the pincodes of India can be found [here](https://www.kaggle.com/sahilgandhi94/indian-pincodes#india%20pincode%20final.csv).
+The data on the top Cities of India can be found [here](https://github.com/Gautham000/Coursera_Capstone/blob/master/Final%20capstone/India%20top%20cities.csv).
 The csv file has following features

+1.City :- Contains the name of the City.\
-1.Pin code :- Contains the pins codes of the areas.\
+2.Population :- Contains the population of the city.\
-2.City :- To which city does the pin code belongs to.\
-3.District:- To which Distric does the City belongs to.\
+3.State:- To which State does the City belongs to.\
-4.State:- To which State does the Distric belongs to.

-The cities in Vishakapatnam will be extracted from this csv file.
+The cities in India will be extracted from this csv file.
 The extracted dataset is used in conjunction with the Foursquare API.